frontend-fun/react-hooks-typescript-tome/docs/1-setup/environment.md

 ## Setup Personal Access Key

 Your website is not yet deployed, because we have not yet setup the personal access key.
-Scroll down on the repository's page and follow the steps to set up the personal access key.
+Go to the Forked Repository on Github:

+1. Click on your picture -> `settings` in the top right of Github.
+2. Then, scroll to `Developer Settings` and click `Personal access tokens`
+3. Generate a new token with `repo` access and no expiration date.
+4. Make sure you copy the created token as you will not be able to see it after this.
+5. Back in this repository, go to `settings` -> `secrets` -> `Actions` and click the `New repository secret` button in the topright.
+6. Name the secret "GH_TOKEN" and paste in the token you copied in the previous step.

+The site should now be able to deploy whenever you push a change to the `main` branch!

 # Get the Tasks